inconshreveable/sqltap/doc/source/index.rst

 Simple Example
 ^^^^^^^^^^^^^^
-This is the bare minimum you need to start profiling your application
+This is the bare minimum you need to start profiling your application:

 ::